grammyjs/grammY/README.md

 grammY has an excellent documentation.
 If you are using [VSCode](https://code.visualstudio.com/) as your code editor, you can hover over any element of grammY to get a detailed description of what that thing does or means.

-If you are still stuck, just join the Telegram chat and ask for help.
+If you are still stuck, just join the [Telegram Chat](https://t.me/grammyjs) and ask for help.
 People are nice there and we appreciate your question, no matter what it is :)

 Here are some more resources to support you: